New data shows COVID-19 vaccine inequities by race and ethnicity in Minnesota

 The Health Department said mobile vaccination units will be deployed by several state agencies and Blue Cross and Blue Shield to deliver vaccines to hard-to-reach communities.

-The state's vaccine dashboard now shows that 63 doses of the new Johnson & Johnson vaccine have been administered as of Wednesday, the first day that they arrived.
-Because it is a one-dose vaccine, it is expected to drive up the number of people who've gotten the recommended number of shots more quickly.
+The state's vaccine dashboard now shows that 63 doses of the new one-dose Johnson & Johnson vaccine have been administered as of Wednesday, the first day that they arrived.

 Another 813 new COVID-19 cases and 13 deaths were announced by health officials Friday, bringing the pandemic total to 488,170 infections and 6,534 fatalities.